AdobeDocs/commerce-merchant-services.en/help/live-search/synonyms-type.md

 ### Consistency

 Be consistent with the way terminology is used in your catalog.
 Keep in mind that there might be regional differences in usage, and sometimes differences within an industry.

-### Keyword mapping

-This technique uses searchable product attributes, rather than synonyms, to create keyword-based associations between products.
-As a result, a mapped product can appear in the search results of another product.
-To learn more, see [Search Results](https://experienceleague.adobe.com/docs/commerce-admin/catalog/catalog/search/search-results.html).